andreamini11/Andre-Amini-Resume-Projects/README.md

 Features
 Simulate races between two drivers for a customizable number of laps.
-Take into account driver skill, car performance, weather conditions, tire and fuel levels, and track length to calculate lap times and race results.
+The simulator takes into account driver skill, car performance, weather conditions, tire and fuel levels, and track length to calculate lap times and race results.
-Store race results in a SQL Server database for further analysis and tracking.
+The race results are stored in a SQL Server database for further analysis and tracking.
 Getting Started
 To get started with the Formula 1 Simulator, follow these steps: